WestleyR/ssum/README.md

 ```

 The `LD_LIBRARY_PATH` is needed because ssum creates a shared library, and that
 is linked to the ssum command.
-And the `PATH` is so you dont need `sudo` to
+And the `PATH` is so you can install without
-install it.
+`sudo`.

 Alternatively you can compile ssum without the shared library: